COURSE DESCRIPTION GUIDE & GRADUATION REQUIREMENTS HAS BEEN UPDATED FOR 2020-21 SCHOOL YEAR

 Posted: November 5, 2019

-Congrats Girls Cross Country State Team Qualifiers!
+Congrats Girls Cross Country Team Takes 10th Place at State!

 Any girl interested in playing tennis this spring should stop and see Coach Cukierski in the new gym for opportunity to play tennis indoors this winter.

 Congratulations, Emma Mulder!
 She took 15th place at the MHSAA State girls golf tournament.

 MHSAA GIRLS GOLF FINALS